Wednesday, May 9, 2018

 The Lakeside Club was organized in 1884 as a Jewish social club for young men living south of Twenty-Second Street.
 The club initially occupied a pair of houses at the corner of Wabash Avenue and Thirtieth Street, but as membership grew, the necessity of a larger facility became apparent.

-Architect L. B. Dixon was commissioned to design a building to cost $40,000 and a double lot was secured on the 3100 block of South Indiana Avenue.
+Architect L. B. Dixon was commissioned to design a $40,000 building, and a double lot was secured on the 3100 block of South Indiana Avenue.

 “The Lakeside Club opened its new club-building last night with much pomp and festivity.
 There was a grand banquet, a little speech-making, a full dress ball, a splendid orchestra, an abundance of pretty girls, plenty of wine, plenty of flowers, and everything else that man or woman could desire for a New-Year’s Eve jollification.”

-The journalist covering the event apparently felt compelled to explain why a Jewish club would choose to hold their opening activities on a Saturday.
+The journalist covering the event apparently felt compelled to explain why a Jewish club would choose to hold its opening activities on a Saturday.
 He went on to note:

 “A Hebrew club that has a ball and banquet Saturday evening may be presumed to not be particularly observant of the Jewish Sabbath.
 The fact is, 99 percent of the members of the Hebrew clubs do not belong to the orthodox Jewish synagogues.
 The great bulk of them belong to independent Hebrew congregations – congregations that worship Sunday and observe Sunday in a general way as the Sabbath, and that have thrown aside all the old trammels of Jewish ceremonialism and identified themselves with methods and forms in keeping with modern times and customs.”